A Phase 2 Trial of Ivonescimab for Patients With Advanced, Metastatic Salivary Gland Cancers (I-MAC)

 HealthScout AI Analysis

-Goal: Evaluate the antitumor activity and safety of ivonescimab in advanced, metastatic, or unresectable salivary gland carcinomas.
+Goal: Evaluate the antitumor activity and safety of ivonescimab in patients with advanced, unresectable, recurrent, or metastatic salivary gland carcinomas.

-Design: Phase 2, open-label, non-randomized, two-cohort study with a two-stage design using response to determine continuation of accrual within each cohort.
-Approximately 35 patients total with imaging every 9 weeks; follow-up every 12 weeks after treatment discontinuation.
+Design: Phase 2, open-label, non-randomized, two-cohort study with a Simon two-stage design per cohort (adenoid cystic carcinoma and non–adenoid cystic salivary gland carcinoma).
+Approximately 35 total participants.
+Imaging every 9 weeks during treatment, with follow-up every 12 weeks after end of treatment.

-Outcomes: Primary: Objective response rate by RECIST v1.1.
-Secondary: Progression-free survival, overall survival, duration of response (overall and by cohort), and safety/tolerability per CTCAE v5.0.
+Outcomes: Primary endpoint: objective response rate by RECIST v1.1.
+Secondary endpoints: progression-free survival, overall survival, duration of response (overall and by cohort), and safety/tolerability per CTCAE v5.0.

 Eligibility More information